 When it comes to Tokujira’s conflicts you can’t ignore Botan.
 Not only is she her best friend, Botan was integral to Tokujira’s development as a person.
 Tokujira doesn’t have any friends aside from her, but it was thanks to her that she was even ever able to open up at all.
 Between the two of them, Botan is also the more confident and mentally tough character.
 I suspect, and I’m not sure about this (THEORY TIME) that if and when things go south because Itsuki’s crossdressing secret has been exposed, the person who will be key to mending the resulting broken relationships will be Botan, as she just strikes me as that kind of gentle and forgiving soul.
 Itsuki’s crush on Tokujira therefore becomes the central issue.
 One cannot underestimate an MC’s ability to densely be blind to the objectively better choice.
 They will stay true to their feelings no matter how silly those feelings might be.
 That said, Itsuki’s feelings are very silly, something the manga is absolutely aware of and explicitly points out.
 His “romance” with Tokujira is written in an unrealistic, fairy tale-like manner quite deliberately.
 He calls himself “the boy who cried wolf”, Tokujira has the nickname of “Thorn Princess” for her prickly nature, and lots of fantastical imagery is employed whenever either of them consider romance.
 I can see that namo knows this and kind of pokes fun at it.
 Botan, however, has a significantly stronger rapport with Itsuki than Tokujira has.
 Their relationship builds more naturally, and everything about it feels more believable.
 Also, when it comes to Botan, romance becomes a greater focus to her character than it does for Tokujira who, as previously stated, is more about building confidence and getting over her fear of men.
 I think, I. THINK. that namo-sensei is writing a story about the value of friendship, improving oneself, perception and confidence, and also a nice romance.
 With Botan.
 To be clear, a nice romance with Botan and Itsuki.

 If namo does this, like I think he(?) is, then Ookami Shounen wa Kyou mo Uso o Kasaneru will be one of the best manga I have ever read.
 Botan is a lovely character and honestly the manga is worth reading for her alone.
 She really just makes the read extremely pleasant, fluffy, swell, and fun.
 And for the manga proper, I would really enjoy seeing a subversion of expectations to this level, in order to tell a touching story about getting over your own faults and also finding a sweet and touching love.
 If namo does this, then it’s an easy high recommendation from me.
-If she doesn’t, then I’ll probably lose it.
+If he doesn’t, then I’ll probably lose it.
 It seems that fans of this series all want Botan to win (even in Japan).
 I want to see it too.
 If I ever list this series as highly recommended (check the tags) you will know how I feel about the ending.
 That said it’s going to take a long time.
 This has a very slow release schedule, and there’s about one or maybe two volumes a year.
 And the scanlators wait for volume releases to translate.
 This isn’t an easy ride to get on.
 Join me only if you’re ready for it.

 And experience a truly awesome girl.

 This extremely cute series is also quite funny, and the story becomes very compelling, with or without the romantic aspects, in volume 2.
 It’s a very, very good manga, regardless of how it might end.
 Even though I haven’t talked much about her, Tokujira actually becomes pretty great too as we get more of her quiet, awkward character (and she approaches lesbian dilemma). namo has thus been put on my radar.
 I’ve also read Go!Go! madoromi chan.
-(Madoromi-chan ga Iku.) by her and it’s mighty cute/amusing so I definitely recommend it.
-I hope to read more from her into the future.
+(Madoromi-chan ga Iku.) by him and it’s mighty cute/amusing so I definitely recommend it.
+I hope to read more from him into the future.